ManuelVU/categorization-with-chmm/src/README.md

 Need a function that can update all stimulus unobserved values in a single pass using the ffbs function, then we could do some parallel computing using that function.

-Hamiltonian Monte Carlo function that generates samples for the inertia parameters in the model (needs gradient and and posterior density functions).